 Ensuring your program aligns with F1 visa requirements can help you avoid issues when traveling internationally.

-More than that, staying outside the US for too long (longer then one semester) is also a red flag.
-Recently, an Indian students who is enrolled at the University of the Cumberlands has been stopped at the border and deported, particularly for this reason.
+More than that, staying outside the US for too long (longer than one semester) is also a red flag.
+Recently, an Indian student who is enrolled at one of the universities located in Kentucky has been stopped at the border and deported, particularly for this reason.

-For Indian students, the current wait time for an F1 visa interview in New Delhi is approximately 51 days, while in Mumbai, it is around 43 days (check the most updated waiting time in your city here).
+For Indian students, the current wait time for an F1 visa interview in New Delhi is approximately 51 days, while in Mumbai, it is around 43 days (you can check the most updated waiting time in your city on DOS's official website).
 Given the potential delays, it is advisable to schedule your appointment well in advance.

 If the waiting time in India is too long, consider applying for your F1 visa in a third country.
 Popular options include: